-The 32 processed audio channels can be assigned later to the Dolby-E/Digital encoder modules, the 3G/HD output embedder, the SD output embedder, or the discrete AES outputs.
+The 32 processed audio channels can be assigned later to the Dolby E or Dolby Digital and Dolby Digital Plus encoder modules, the 3G/HD output embedder, the SD output embedder, or the discrete AES outputs.

 You can configure the audio processor differently for an SD input than for a 3G/HD input.
 The card will remember the different parameters and will load them automatically without user intervention based on whether the video input is SD or 3G/HD.
 Ensure the card has a video signal of the desired format before changing the configuration.